ChrisChen0327/workexamples/README.md

 - Moderate positive effect on district financial health scores post-policy.
 - Financial health partially mediates the policy's impact on student performance, though the mediation effect is relatively small.
 - Spatial analysis revealed mixed patterns, with some regions showing clearer relationships between increased funding and performance improvements.

-## Limitations and Future Work
-- Limited by short timeframe and lack of granular school-level spending data.
-- Future analyses should focus on longer-term data and include granular financial details to better identify heterogeneous impacts across districts and schools.

 ## Authors
 - **Rui (Chris) Chen**